 The traditional 9-to-5 is quickly being seen as an archaic working practice.

-During the latest UK general election, the Labour Party proposed a four-day week, and they also wanted to give workers the right to request flexible working from day one of starting a job.
-Even though Labour lost the election, we would expect similar policies to crop up in the near future.
+And during the latest UK general election, the Labour Party proposed a four-day week, and they also wanted to give workers the right to request flexible working from day one of starting a job.
+Even though Labour lost the election, we would expect similar policies to crop up in future.

 Clearly, the tide is shifting.
 And it’s not because people are becoming more lazy, or because newer generations want change for change’s sake: the benefits of flexible working are rooted in research.

 A major pilot conducted by a financial services company in New Zealand, and monitored by academics at the University of Auckland and Auckland University of Technology, found that working a four-day week increased productivity by 20%, as well as increasing profits and improving staff wellbeing.